sonumb-z/XLSR-EMA-for-UADD/README.md

 ## ⚙️ Environment Setup

-We used **Python 3.7** and **CUDA 11.8** for this project.
+The project was developed and tested using the following hardware and software configuration:

+- **GPU**: NVIDIA RTX 4090
+- **Python**: 3.7
+- **CUDA**: 11.8

  If you're using a different environment, please install the appropriate PyTorch version from [PyTorch Stable Releases](https://download.pytorch.org/whl/torch_stable.html).

 ```
 $ git clone https://github.com/sonumb-z/XLSR-EMA-for-UADD